 1. Accessible Parking: CBC section 1129B.1 requires that where parking is provided for the public as clients, guests, or employees, accessible parking will also be provided.
-Section 1129B.4 requires one van accessible space for every eight accessible spaces, with a minimum of one van space.
-Total number of parking spaces for Building 26 is approximately10.
-CBC Table 11B-6 requires a minimum of 1 accessible parking space for this lot capacity.
-Currently one accessible parking space is provided at the west elevation.
-The existing loading area should be verified to be a minimum of 96 in. wide, and to have compliant signage.
+Section 1129B.4 requires one in every eight accessible spaces, but not less than one, shall be designated van accessible.
+Currently there is one accessible parking space at north entry corner of the building.